If you think beer and pigs in a blanket are the only decent football food, you have another think coming!

 They pair well with a crisp, dry white wine, such as a Pinot Grigio or Sauvignon Blanc.

-I’ve taken a few liberties with the recipe, but I’ll show you both versions so you can tweak it for yourself.
+I’ve taken a few liberties with Teri’s recipe, but I put both versions in the recipe card so you can tweak it for yourself.

 Let’s fire up the oven and get these in there.
 It’s nearly game time!